 - Whenever an incident is created in Smart IT a corresponding ticket is created in the vendor application.

-- Notifications for status updates are sent so that changes in the status of an incident are synchronized between Remedy ITSM and the vendor application.
+- Notifications for status updates are sent so that changes in the status of an incident are synchronized between ITSM and the vendor application.

-You can integrate BMC Helix Multi-Cloud Service Management with vendor ticketing systems without using Smart IT.
+You can integrate BMC Helix Multi-Cloud Broker with vendor ticketing systems without using Smart IT.
 Instead of the Smart IT console, you can use Remedy Mid-Tier to view incidents.
 When working without Smart IT, you cannot view the vendor ticket details.
 However, you can view the work logs to verify that tickets are being brokered.

 Components used to create vendor tickets